Dosage Form: tablet

 3. Absorption and Metabolism

-Minoxidil is at least 90% absorbed from the Gl tract in experimental animals and man.
+Minoxidil is at least 90% absorbed from the GI tract in experimental animals and man.
 Plasma levels of the parent drug reach maximum within the first hour and decline rapidly thereafter.
 The average plasma half-life in man is 4.2 hours.
 Approximately 90% of the administered drug is metabolized, predominantly by conjugation with glucuronic acid at the N-oxide position in the pyrimidine ring, but also by conversion to more polar products.
 Known metabolites exert much less pharmacologic effect than Minoxidil itself; all are excreted principally in the urine.
-Minoxidil does not bind to plasma proteins, and its renal clearance corresponds to the glomerular filtration rate.
+Minoxidil does not bind to plasma proteins and does not cross the blood brain barrier.
+Its renal clearance corresponds to the glomerular filtration rate.
 In the absence of functional renal tissue, Minoxidil and its metabolites can be removed by hemodialysis.

 4. Cardiac Lesions in Animals